sefbh/Final-Project/README.md

 ## Repository Structure

-STOR_390_Final.Rmd: The R Markdown file containing the full essay, analysis, and R code for the figures, tables, and simulations.
+Seth Hall - STOR 390 Final.Rmd: The R Markdown file containing the full essay, analysis, and R code for the figures, tables, and simulations.
+(I could not figure out how to download the file from R Studio as an RMD, I thought I had it at one point but it was the wrong file.
+A few incorrect uploads later I got the right one)

 STOR_390_Final.pdf: The knitted PDF file generated from the R Markdown document.
 This is the final submission document.